24 02 29

 In the paradox of Achilles and the tortoise, Achilles is in a footrace with the tortoise.
 Achilles allows the tortoise a head start of 100 meters, for example.
 Suppose that each racer starts running at some constant speed, one faster than the other.
 After some finite time, Achilles will have run 100 meters, bringing him to the tortoise's starting point.
 During this time, the tortoise has run a much shorter distance, say 2 meters.
 It will then take Achilles some further time to run that distance, by which time the tortoise will have advanced farther; and then more time still to reach this third point, while the tortoise moves ahead.
 Thus, whenever Achilles arrives somewhere the tortoise has been, he still has some distance to go before he can even reach the tortoise.

-The answer that Copjec finds in Lacan to this paradox is ultimately the same answer that Dolar proposes in the infinite regression of name-givers: the perspective on the problem, the “I” in the picture, must produce an x, ineffable and irredicible to any summarisation of properties, a negativity which carves and cuts up the problem’s sensibility as straightforward; a contradiction that marks thought’s and language’s necessary incompleteness.
-As Copjec argues, it is this “cutting off of the subject from a part of itself… [that] accounts for the cutting up of the subject’s movements” in Zeno’s paradox (Copjec 2015).
+The answer that Copjec finds in Lacan to this paradox is ultimately the same answer that Dolar proposes in the infinite regression of name-givers: the perspective on the problem, the "I" in the picture, must produce an x, ineffable and irredicible to any summarisation of properties, a negativity which carves and cuts up the problem's sensibility as straightforward; a contradiction that marks thought's and language's necessary incompleteness.
+As Copjec argues, it is this "cutting off of the subject from a part of itself… [that] accounts for the cutting up of the subject's movements" in Zeno's paradox (Copjec 2015 p.??).
 There is always a doubt that is produced by language, for it can never be completely sure of itself, and it is the absence of this surety (not a positive something) that desire perpetually seeks.
-Dolar’s term for this absence that produces desire is ghost, or specter:
+Dolar's term for this absence that produces desire is ghost, or specter:

 It is thus with every name.
 No name without a specter.
 Naming is evoking a phantom, conjuring a ghost.